Donald Trump: Atlantic City casinos

 In 1984, Trump opened Harrah's at Trump Plaza, a hotel and casino, with financing and management help from the Holiday Corporation.
 It was unprofitable, and he paid Holiday $70 million in May 1986 to take sole control.
 In 1985, he bought the unopened Atlantic City Hilton Hotel and renamed it Trump's Castle.
 Both casinos filed for Chapter 11 bankruptcy protection in 1992.
 Trump bought a third Atlantic City venue in 1988, the Trump Taj Mahal.
 It was financed with $675 million in junk bonds and completed for $1.1 billion, opening in April 1990.
 He filed for Chapter 11 bankruptcy protection in 1991.
-Under the provisions of the restructuring agreement, he gave up half his initial stake and personally guaranteed future performance.
+Under the provisions of the restructuring agreement, Trump gave up half his initial stake and personally guaranteed future performance.
 To reduce his $900 million of personal debt, he sold the Trump Shuttle airline; his megayacht, the Trump Princess, which had been leased to his casinos and kept docked; and other businesses.
 In 1995, Trump founded Trump Hotels & Casino Resorts (THCR), which assumed ownership of the Trump Plaza.
 THCR purchased the Taj Mahal and the Trump Castle in 1996 and went bankrupt in 2004 and 2009, leaving him with 10 percent ownership.
 He remained chairman until 2009.

 Golf clubs

 In 1985, Trump acquired the Mar-a-Lago estate in Palm Beach, Florida.
 In 1995, he converted the estate into a private club with an initiation fee and annual dues.
-He continued to use a wing of the house as a private residence.
+Trump continued to use a wing of the house as a private residence.
 He declared the club his primary residence in 2019.
-He began building and buying golf courses in 1999, owning 17 golf courses by 2016.
+Trump began building and buying golf courses in 1999, owning 17 golf courses globally by 2016.

 Licensing the Trump name

 The Trump Organization often licensed the Trump name for consumer products and services, including foodstuffs, apparel, learning courses, and home furnishings.
-Over 50 licensing or management deals involved Trump's name, generating at least $59 million for his companies.
-By 2018, only two consumer goods companies continued to license his name.
-During the 2000s, Trump licensed his name to residential property developments worldwide, 40 of which were never built.
+Over 50 licensing or management deals involved his name, generating at least $59 million for his companies.
+By 2018, only two consumer goods companies continued to license Trump's name.
+During the 2000s, he licensed his name to real estate developments.
+Forty of the projects he announced were not completed.